-Before I get into the meat of my article today, about signs of a stock market bottom, I just wanted to touch on one of the things I mentioned in my last write-up that I’m seeing a lot of in recent days—the fact that, in a bad market, good-looking stocks can go bad in a hurry.
+Before I get into the meat of my article today about signs of a stock market bottom, I just wanted to remind you that in a bad market, good-looking stocks can go bad in a hurry.

 The reason for this is simple: During downtrends, big investors are looking to unload/reposition their portfolios, so they take advantage of strength to pare back.
 And they especially like to sell soon after obvious breakouts, where there’s usually a good amount of liquidity (plenty of people buying the breakout, etc.), allowing them to sell more shares in a short period of time.